How to List on MLS by Owner in 2026

 🤔 Why do sellers still pay the buyer's agent?

-Most buyers still work with their own agents, who help them find homes, arrange visits, and handle negotiations and paperwork.
+Most buyers still work with buyer's agents, who help them find homes, arrange visits, and handle negotiations and paperwork.
 These agents are typically paid a fee for their work, and historically, the fee has been paid by the home seller.

 Even though some rules about agent commissions have changed due to the recent NAR settlement, including when and where commission rates are disclosed, the seller paying the buyer’s agent is still a common practice.[4]